victoriastuart/arxiv-sh/README.md

 **TL//DR**

-* provide a BASH script, arxiv-rss.sh for daily retrieval of new, de-duplicated content from preselected arXiv groups.
+* I provide a BASH script, arxiv-rss.sh for daily retrieval of new, de-duplicated content from preselected arXiv groups.
 That content is parsed into eyword-matched articles of interest, plus the remaining articles.

-* e script can be scheduled to run daily via crontab, or manually executed.
+* The script can be scheduled to run daily via crontab, or manually executed.

 * If you have desktop notification (e.g. Linux notify-send), then a persistent message will indicate the arrival of new content